We have over 20 years of experience

 3. Family Transitions: Marriage, Divorce, or Childbearing

 Divorce can cause household income to drop and personal spending to rise.
-In these situations you could ask for a hardship discharge or a plan change.
+In these situations, you could ask for a hardship discharge or a plan change.

 4. Relocated

-5. Death of a Dependant or Spouse
+5. Death of a Dependent or Spouse

 A death in the family might influence your Chapter 13 bankruptcy schedule emotionally as much as financially.
-Should a dependant or partner who made financial contributions to the house die, your household income may be lowered, therefore affecting your capacity for payments.
+Should a dependent or partner who made financial contributions to the house die, your household income may be lowered, therefore affecting your capacity for payments.
 One possible solution is to ask for smaller payments to cover income lost.
 Should it prove difficult to follow the plan, you may be eligible for a hardship discharge, therefore relieving part or all of your remaining debt obligation.

 6. Significant Property Damage or Natural Disaster